 The best MVHR system is the one you don’t know is there.

-Green Building Store is nationally recognised for its expertise in designing, supplying and commissioning MVHR systems for Passivhaus and low energy projects.
+Green Building Store is nationally recognised for its expertise in designing, supplying and commissioning MVHR (mechanical ventilation with heat recovery) systems for Passivhaus and low energy projects.
 Our design service is qualitatively different to most other MVHR providers.
-As well as designing a system to physically fit in a building, we model the system in 3D software to check performance of the system in terms of noise, pressure, balance and airflows.
+As well as designing a system to physically fit in a building, we model the system in 3D software to check performance of the system in terms of noise, pressure, balance and airflow.

 Mark Siddall – LEAP – Low Energy Architectural Practice

 Andrew Yeats – EcoArc Architects – Lancaster Cohousing scheme

 Justin Bere – Director of bere:architects – Mayville Community Centre